OxyTurbine development department

 • In nitrifying systems, especially fully loaded or overloaded systems, it is common to see simultaneous nitrification-denitrification because the circulating fluid becomes anoxic at some point in the circulation pattern.

 • High-speed surface aerator finds their greatest application in lagoons or oxidation ponds.
 Often an overloaded lagoon is upgraded by adding surface aerator.

 • Lake water depth is restricted when using the surface aerator.
-The impeller must be at least one meter above the bottom and sometimes more depending on the lagoon materials.
-Surface aerator in too shallow water will “dig a hole” in the bay bottom, destroy liners, kick up rocks and soil causing treatment problems and damage the aerator (see picture)
+The impeller must be at least one meter at the bottom and sometimes more depending on the lagoon materials.
+The surface aerator in too shallow water will “dig a hole” in the bay bottom, destroy liners, kick up rocks and soil causing treatment problems and damage the aerator (see picture)

 • At greater depths, high-speed surface aerator requires draft tubes, which extend the influence of the aerator mixing to lower depths.
 Surface aerator are rarely used at higher than 4 to 5 m depth unless they are equipped with lower propellers or draft tubes